In Austria, the quality of ground and surface water is monitored since the early 90´s. About 2000

 The PT scheme is open to all laboratories that are interested in testing their analytical performance.
 More than 800 laboratories from 30 countries participated in our interlaboratory comparisons.

-Successful participation in the scheme is recognised by the Federal Ministry for Digital, Business and Enterprise, which holds the accreditation body for testing laboratories in Austria.
+Successful participation in the scheme is recognised by the Federal Ministry for Digital and Economic Affairs, which holds the accreditation body for testing laboratories in Austria.

 The IFA-Tulln is located close to the Danube river approximately 40 kilometres northwest of Vienna and was opened in 1994.
 It is a department of the University of Natural Resources and Life Sciences, Vienna and is called "Department of Agrobiotechnology, IFA-Tulln".